Up until now, I had a roster of breakfast casserole recipes that I considered to be very good. Then I pulled this one from the oven.

-Add the onion, pepper, and 1/4 teaspoon of the salt.
-Cook, stirring occasionally, until the vegetables are soft, about 5 minutes.
+Add the onion, bell pepper, and 1/4 teaspoon of the salt.
+Cook, stirring occasionally, until the vegetables are softened, about 5 minutes.
 Transfer the mixture to the baking dish, add the potatoes, stir to combine, and spread into an even layer.

 Whisk the eggs in a large bowl.
-Add the sour cream, milk, mustard, cheese, remaining salt, and pepper and whisk to combine.
+Add the sour cream, milk, mustard, cheese, remaining 1/2 teaspoon salt, and pepper and whisk to combine.
 Pour over the vegetable mixture.

 Bake until the top is light golden-brown and a knife inserted in the middle comes out clean, about 45 minutes.
 Let cool for 5 minutes before slicing.

 Make ahead: The casserole can be assembled, covered, and stored in the refrigerator overnight.
 Let sit at room temperature for 20 minutes before baking.

 Storage: Leftovers can be stored in a covered container in the refrigerator for up to 5 days.